 The committee may also visit some or all of the application sites prior to the meeting.
 Members are there to look at the site and its surroundings and may not engage with members of the public during the visit.
 Particularly for those sites which members do not visit, our officers may present video footage of the site so the Planning Committee can be made aware of relevant details of the site and its surroundings.
 Further information may be found in our guide on How the Planning Committee Operates.

 Members of the public, including applicants, agents and anybody either supporting or objecting to a planning application that is to be considered by the Planning Committee, may request to speak at the meeting, although the number of speakers allowed to speak either for or against a proposal is limited.
+Requests to speak must be sent to the Planning Committee clerk either via email (email@example.com) or telephone (01253 887608) 24 hours prior to the meeting.
 Ward Councillors who are not members of the committee may also speak.
 Further information on the scheme and how to make a request to speak may be found in our Guide to Public Speaking at Committee.

 Please note that the relevant legislation relating to Tree Preservation Orders includes a fixed period during which representations submitted and therefore members of the public have no rights to speak on such matters at Planning Committee meetings.